 When it comes to adding CSS to your document, you have a choice of methods.
 However, one method stands out as the most common.

-There are 4 ways of implementing CSS: declare inline, embed into the head of your document, link to an external CSS file, import a CSS file.
+There are 4 ways of adding CSS to a webpage: declare inline, embed into the head of your document, link to an external CSS file, import a CSS file.

-Style sheet information is applied to the current element.
+With inline styles, style sheet information is applied directly to the HTML element.
 Instead of defining the style once, then applying the style against all instances of an element (say the

-<p>tag), you only apply the style to the instance you want the style to apply to.
+<p>tag), you add the style directly to the specific element you want the style to apply to.